 In a study of real-world ePRO implementation, Texas Oncology targeted cancer patients initiating systemic therapy to enroll in the Health Tracker ePRO digital monitoring program.
 The process included patient screening, introduction to the program, enrollment, initiation, observation, and intervention through the triage board workflow.
 There was a 65% ePRO compliance rate in the 4375 patients enrolled, as well as high participation rates among patients 65 years and older, those completing ePROs via text message, and patients on oral treatment.

-There are currently 500,000 head and neck cancer (HNC) survivors in the United States.
-Pain is common among survivors and associated with adverse quality of life and outcomes.
-There is however a lack of data on pain management in the community oncology setting, where a growing number of patients may be receiving long-term care.
-We described sociodemographic correlates of patient-reported pain among HNC patients receiving care in the community setting.
+There are currently over 500,000 head and neck (H&N) cancer survivors in the general population and the number is expected to continue to grow.
+Pain is common among survivors and it is associated with adverse quality of life and treatment outcomes.
+We aimed to describe sociodemographic correlates of patient-reported pain among H&N cancer patients receiving care in the community setting.

-Nosayaba Osazuwa-Peters, Rylan Larsen, Amila Patel, Sanjit Misra, Ben Pearson, Blaine Smith, Julia Canick, Duaa Kuziez, Rebecca L Rohde
+Nosayaba Osazuwa-Peters, DMD MPH PhD, Rylan Larsen, PhD, Amila Patel, PharmD BCOP, Sanjit Misra, MBA, Ben Pearson, MS MBA, Blaine Smith, MD, Julia Canick, MD, Duaa Kuziez, MD, Rebecca L Rohde, MD MPH

 Oncology providers are increasingly integrating digital solutions, such as patient relationship management (PRM), to improve patient care.
 PRM enables patients to communicate with their clinic, view health records, receive educational materials and submit patient-reported outcomes (ePROs).
 However, disparities in PRM adoption and engagement in oncology care are unclear.